-- 2.1.1 Any modification or update of the QAPP must be submitted to DEC for review and approval within 60 days after the effective date of the permit.
-The modification or update shall be in accord with the latest DEC guidance at http://dec.alaska.gov/water/wqapp/Generic_Tier_2_WQ_QAPP_Rev_1.pdf. - 2.1.2 The QAPP must assist in planning for the collection and analysis of effluent and receiving water samples in support of the permit and in explaining data anomalies when they occur. - 2.1.3 Throughout all sample collection and analysis activities, the permittee must use the DEC-approved QA/QC and chain-of-custody procedures described in Requirements for Quality Assurance Project Plans (EPA/QA/R-5) and Guidance for Quality Assurance Project Plans (EPA/QA/G-5).
-The QAPP must be prepared in the format which is specified in these documents. - 2.1.4 At a minimum, a QAPP must include: - 2.1.4.1 Details on number of samples, type of sample containers, preservation of samples, holding times, analytical methods, analytical detection and quantitation limits for each target compound, type and number of quality assurance field samples, precision and accuracy requirements, sample preparation requirements, sample shipping methods, and laboratory data delivery requirements; - 2.1.4.2 Maps indicating the location of each sampling point; - 2.1.4.3 Qualification and training of personnel; and - 2.1.4.4 Name, address, and telephone number of all laboratories used by or proposed to be used by the permittee. - 2.1.5 The permittee must amend the QAPP whenever there is a modification in sample collection, sample analysis, or other procedure addressed by the QAPP.
-Any amendment to the QAPP must be reviewed and approved by DEC before the amendment is implemented. - 2.1.6 Copies of the QAPP must be kept on site and made available to DEC upon request.
+- 2.1.1 The QAPP must be designed to assist in planning for the collection and analysis of effluent and receiving water samples in support of the permit and in explaining data anomalies when they occur. - 2.1.2 Throughout all sample collection and analysis activities, the permittee must use the EPAapproved QA/QC and chain-of-custody procedures described in the most recent versions of Requirements for Quality Assurance Project Plans (EPA/QA/R-5) and Guidance for Quality Assurance Project Plans (EPA/QA/G-5).
+The QAPP must be prepared in the format which is specified in these documents. - 2.1.3 At a minimum, a QAPP must include: - 2.1.3.1 Details on number of samples, type of sample containers, preservation of samples, holding times, analytical methods, analytical detection and quantification limits for each target compound, type and number of quality assurance field samples, precision and accuracy requirements, sample preparation requirements, sample shipping methods, and laboratory data delivery requirements; - 2.1.3.1 Maps indicating the location of each sampling point; - 2.1.3.1 Qualification and training of personnel; and - 2.1.3.1 Name, address, and telephone number of all laboratories used by or proposed to be used by the permittee. - 2.1.4 The permittee must amend the QAPP whenever there is a modification in sample collection, sample analysis, or other procedure addressed by the QAPP. - 2.1.5 Copies of the QAPP must be kept on site and made available to DEC upon request.